-At the conclusion of our testing, I’m confident to report that Limerick PJ’s Bliss is the breast pump to buy, because of its efficiency, comfort, quiet and ability to adjust both the vacuum strength and cycle speed.
+At the conclusion of our testing, I’m confident to report that Limerick PJ’s Bliss (product discontinued) is the breast pump to buy, because of its efficiency, comfort, quiet and ability to adjust both the vacuum strength and cycle speed.

 It extracts milk efficiently and painlessly, which is absolutely critical in a breast pump (plenty of them fail to extract milk that well or do it without causing the user some pain).
 When I had to travel away for a weekend without my daughter after testing was completed, although I had 14 pumps to choose from, I didn’t hesitate to pack the PJ’s Bliss.
 It’s that good.

-At around $300, the PJ’s Bliss is priced at the higher end of breast pumps available for purchase (as opposed to rental), but we think it’s worth it (and hopefully your insurance company should cover the cost).
-It is a closed system preventing any contamination of the milk, and it comes with a built-in timer to track nursing sessions (not necessary, but certainly handy) and a one-year warranty on pump parts and labor.
+The PJ’s Bliss is priced at the higher end of breast pumps available for purchase (as opposed to rental), but we think it’s worth it (and hopefully your insurance company should cover the cost).
+It is a closed system preventing any contamination of the milk, comes with a built-in timer to track nursing sessions (not necessary, but certainly handy) and a one-year warranty on pump parts and labor.
 Telephone and Skype support are both available.
 The pump has a one-micron filter between the kit and the pump, which prohibits bacteria, viruses and milk from entering the pump and is safe for multiple users.
 Separate controls regulate vacuum strength (15-250 mmHG) and cycle speed (36-250 cycles/min).
 It has an exhaust filter, heat sensor, vacuum sensor and warning lights, which indicate vacuum build-up, filter occlusion, overheating or tube kinking.
 (Note: during testing, none of these warning lights came on, so I have no personal experience with them.)